 On successful completion of this unit, you will be able to:

-This is a core unit for many of the allied health courses which are subject to external accreditation by a range of professional and regulatory bodies.
-It introduces a range of concepts and professional competencies at a foundational level.
+This is a core unit for three health professional courses that are accredited by different external professional and regulatory bodies.
+The unit introduces a range of competencies at the foundational level.

 |Assessment Tasks||Learning Outcomes|

 |1 - Communication||•||•|

 |2 - Problem Solving||•|

 |10 - Aboriginal and Torres Strait Islander Cultures||•||•|